matgomes21/mario-js/README.md

 # Mario.js
-A Super Mario game made with javascript.
+A Super Mario game made with javascript and kaboom.js.